andrewoma/kotlin-script/README.md

 -----------

 * Cygwin is supported, but the script is quite slow due to the high overhead of launching processes under Windows.
+* For modules, the module main method must be in a file called main.kt.

 Examples
 --------